Azure/azurehpc/apps/darshan/readme.md

 qsub -l select=2:ncpus=120:mpiprocs=4 -v FILESYSTEM=/lustre apps/darshan/ior_darshan.pbs

 ```
 > Where FILESYSTEM is the location of the filesystem being tested.
 The environmental variable DARSHAN_LOG_DIR_PATH is the location of the resulting darshan log files.
+Scripts are provided to create MPI wrappers which will instrument Darshan at compile/link time.

 ## Generate a Darshan graphical summary report.